 Once heralded as the ultimate health food in the ’70s, cottage cheese soon went the way of quiche, deviled eggs, and granola.

 But as with most fads, what’s old is new again: Cottage cheese is officially cool again.
-With the spike in interest in gut health, probiotics, and non-meat sources of protein, people are coming back around to this mild-tasting milk product.
+With the spike in interest in gut health, probiotics, and non-meat sources of protein, people are coming back around to this healthy cheese.

 These days, now you can buy souped-up versions of cottage cheese, with fruit and other toppings, including savory ones.
 It’s important to know that these combos, much like store-yogurts with various add-ins, usually contain added sugar and other additives.

 Not down with cottage cheese yet, Miss Muffet?
-Here’s everything you need to know about it and how you can incorporate this cool-kid cheese into your diet.
+Here’s everything you need to know about it, cottage cheese recipes, and how you can incorporate this cool-kid cheese into your diet.

 The Benefits of Cottage Cheese